 Hang out on the central plaza on a Sunday morning

-On Sundays, the roads are closed to traffic and the plaza becomes a colorful feast, where young and elderly performers get together and celebrate the day with dances and local music and any kinds of local food are displayed in colorful banquets.
+On Sundays, the roads are closed to traffic and the plaza becomes a colorful feast, where young and elderly performers get together and celebrate the day with dances and local music and any kinds of local food is displayed in colorful banquets.

 Around the plaza, you will see different interesting buildings, open to the public, and worth a visit as they are all part of the history of the city and the region.

-Starting from The Ayuntamiento, previously a one-floor building which served as a slaughterhouse and from 1736 became the palace of “Ayuntamiento” and the second floor was built.
+Starting from The Ayuntamiento, previously a one-floor building that served as a slaughterhouse and from 1736 became the palace of “Ayuntamiento” and the second floor was built.
 You can also have a beautiful view of the plaza and the Catedral de San Ildefonso.

 The stairs were made with limestones that contain fossils of shells, and on the first floor, you can see graffiti representing the first “mestizo”.